 Write your job descriptions for developers, not your business.
 The critical facts for an iOS job include the hiring business’s name, the job title, a salary range, the benefits, the location, and the experience desired.
 Put that information as close to the top of your job description as possible.

 If you insist on describing your company before selling the job, keep your writing tight and as brief as possible.
 Explaining your business and your culture will help candidates decide to apply.
-Save your three page essay on your business values for after the critical facts.
+Add your three-page essay on your business values after the critical facts.

-Finding an iOS developer means making it easy for them to find you.
-Job boards like those on Stack Overflow or we work remotely make a lot of sense.
-You’ll probably want to expand your horizons beyond the job sites: use your social media accounts, ask your current employees to spread the word, and send our an email to your friends working on iOS apps outside of your company.
-If you mention the @hireanappdev account on twitter, and meet my posting criteria, I will probably retweet you.
+Finding an iOS developer means making it easy for candidates to discover you.
+Traditional job boards like those on Stack Overflow or We Work Remotely will help you find candidates, but you can go further.
+Use your networks.
+Share the job on social media accounts, ask your current employees to spread the word, and send an email to your friends working on iOS apps outside of your company.
+If you mention the @hireanappdev account on twitter and meet my posting criteria, I will probably retweet you.

-The key to any of these posts is to include the actual job information and a way to apply (or a link to the same).
+The minimum hiring communication includes a brief job description and a way to apply (or a link to the same).
 One reason many outside recruiters fail to find quality candidates is a reluctance to share the name of the employer.
-Skilled app developers care about who they work for.
+Skilled app developers choose their employers with care.
+They regard anonymous employers with suspicion.

-Once you start getting job applications, you need to filter out the best candidates.
+Once you start getting job applications, you need to identify the best candidates.
 As much as possible, this process should focus on skills and experience.
-Intelligence, Computer Science trivia, and “culture fit” might seem important, but the number one qualifier for an app developer is building apps.
+Intelligence, Computer Science trivia, and "culture fit" might seem like a necessary part of the process.
+They're not.
+Remember: the number one qualifier for an app developer is building apps.

-To start, only look to resumes to confirm that the candidates appear to match your hiring criteria from the job description.
-If you find yourself tossing out resumes that meet your job description, you’ve either written a misleading job description, or you’re applying some sort of bias to the process.
-If that’s the case, you need to go back to your job description.
+To start, only look for resumes to confirm that the candidates appear to match your hiring criteria from the job description.
+Reconsider your plan if you find yourself tossing out resumes that meet your job description.
+You've written a misleading job description, or you're applying some sort of bias to the process.
+If that's the case, you need to go back to your job description.

-I suggest resisting any bias, or “pattern matching”, often a synonym for prejudice.
+I suggest resisting any bias, or "pattern matching," often a synonym for prejudice.
 Sometimes the most unlikely candidates looking have the best skills.
 Likewise, candidates listing fancy schools or big tech names on their resumes sometimes prove disappointing.
-Hiring a great app developer requires focus on app development skills.
+Hiring a great app developer requires a focus on app development skills.

-The first review of resumes should only eliminate obvious mismatches.
-If you’re looking for a Senior iOS developer, and someone with only Java experience applies, you can safely eliminate their resume.
-I wouldn’t eliminate someone for something like not having worked at a famous company, or for having an unusual educational background.
+The first review of resumes should only eliminate apparent mismatches.
+If you're looking for a Senior iOS developer, and someone with only Java experience applies, you can safely remove their resume.
+Avoid eliminating candidates lacking experience at a famous company, or for having an unusual educational background.
+Superficial criteria, like former employers or exclusive degrees, can lead you astray.

 At the end of your screening process, feel free to rank your candidates.
-However, if you have less than 20 candidates it’s probably not worth your effort to sort.
-Depending on the quality of your applicants, you will probably need to contact 10-40 candidates anyhow.
+However, if you have less than 20 candidates, it's probably not worth your effort to sort.
+Depending on the quality of your applicants, expect to contact 10-40 candidates to continue the hiring process.

 Your next step involves contacting each candidate who meets the expectations of your job description.
 I suggest personalizing each email at least somewhat.
 A simple template for contacting your candidates might read: